-Steven Cox is entering his third season as head coach for Union.
+Steven Cox is entering his fifth season as head coach for Union.
 He joined Union University as the third head coach in program history in February of 2017.
-Cox comes to Union after spending six years as the assistant coach at North Caroline State University.
+Cox comes to Union after spending six years as the assistant coach at North Carolina State University.

 In his six seasons as assistant for the division I Wolfpack, Cox was involved in numerous duties that will help transition into a head coaching position.
 His duties at NC State included training, recruiting, budget management, camps, community events, team travel, scouting, match analysis, equipment and player meetings.
 Cox was a key part in helping the Wolfpack have five top-40 division I recruiting classes in his six years as assistant coach.
 The 2014 class was No. 5 in the nation according to College Soccer News.
 Nine of Cox’s players moved on to play professionally, including two that were drafted in the 2015 MLS draft.
 As the Wolfpack Soccer Camp Director, the camps increased in attendance by 37 percent.
 In addition to his field credentials, Cox also expects excellence in the classroom, as proven by his teams’ five NSCAA Team Academic Awards earned during his six years.

 Prior to his time at NC State, Cox spent two years as the assistant coach at Butler University.
 During his time as assistant, Butler earned NCAA Tournament top-16 seeds in 2009 and 2010, after winning the Horizon League Championship in the same seasons.
 Butler earned NSCAA national rankings in 2008, 2009 and 2010 including being No. 5 in the final poll of 2010.
 He coached two NSCAA All-Americans and two first team Academic All-Americans.
 Cox was key in getting top-40 recruiting classes and having both teams earn NSCAA Team Academic Awards during both seasons at Butler.
 Cox also coached two players drafted from Butler in the MLS Draft.